aaronpenne/mark-forster-archive/_posts/2010-01-26-do-it-tomorrow-revision-on-its-way.md

 layout: post
 ---

 After all the lessons which I’ve learned through developing the various versions of Autofocus, I thought it was time to look again at Do It Tomorrow and see whether any of these lessons could be used to improve it.
-The answer is a resounding “Yes!”
-I’m now testing out what I hope will be the final version of my revisions, and I hope to publish it fairly soon in the form of a supplement to DIT, which will be free of charge.
-The revision keeps the basic structure of DIT, especially the concept of “one day’s work in one day” which was its most innovative feature.
+The answer is a resounding “Yes!”I’m now testing out what I hope will be the final version of my revisions, and I hope to publish it fairly soon in the form of a supplement to DIT, which will be free of charge.The revision keeps the basic structure of DIT, especially the concept of “one day’s work in one day” which was its most innovative feature.
 However the system is now more flexible and responsive to what goes on during the day.
 In particular it can now cope extremely well with tasks that need to be done more than once a day.
-The Current Initiative is streamlined and is better integrated into the system as a whole.
-The biggest difference is in the “audit procedure”.
+The Current Initiative is streamlined and is better integrated into the system as a whole.The biggest difference is in the “audit procedure”.
 Instead of being just a recommendation, it is now incorporated into the system in such a way that it happens automatically.
-No thought needed!
-How does DIT now compare to AF?
+No thought needed!How does DIT now compare to AF?
 Well, it now seems to be as responsive as AF, is a universal capture system like AF, and forces one much quicker to either do something or discard it.
 I’m hoping that it will hold up well under the further testing that I will be giving it.

 ## Comments